Sic4rio/OzPhoneGen/README.md

 Please use this script responsibly and adhere to the legal and ethical guidelines of your jurisdiction.
 The generated phone numbers are for demonstration and testing purposes only.
 Respect privacy and do not misuse the generated phone numbers.

-css

-Feel free to modify the content to match your project's specific details and requirements.
+Feel free to modify the content.